grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* the spotted-from above section
 		* Chap 6, around line 682
 		* this goes with the long chase off the continental shelf to the very-deep limit-pushing dive.
 This whole section could probably be sliced out with little lost.
+		* This section runs right to the end of the chapter -- could probably cut 10k words or so here.
 	* the post stilt city damaged floating in the water column section
 	* the bicycle race (you'll have to grep out 'bicycle' and 'bike' references)
 	* the cookout